-To ensure that the investments do not cause significant harm to any sustainable investment objectives, the manager has decided to consider all the mandatory principal adverse impact indicators set out in the regulation EU/2022/1288 annex I Table 1 for the fund investments.
-In addition, to fully be aligned with the regulation and to ensure not to cause significant harm to any of the objectives, one voluntary indicator from Table 2 and one voluntary indicator from Table 3 are also taken into account.
+To ensure that the sustainable investments do not cause significant harm to any sustainable investment objectives, the manager has decided to consider all the mandatory principal adverse impact indicators set out in the regulation EU/2022/1288 annex I Table 1 for the fund sustainable investments.
+In addition, to fully be aligned with the regulation and to ensure not cause significant harm to any of the objectives, one voluntary indicator from Table 2 and one voluntary indicator from Table 3 are also taken into account.
 Therefore, a total of 16 different principal adverse indicators are continuously monitored and annually reported.
-The investments have undergone careful due diligence- and environmental impact assessments, where adverse impacts are assessed.
-The voluntary indicators are chosen based on the materiality analysis conducted by the manager.
-The chosen indicators represent the investments' most relevant adverse impacts and are aligned with the fund strategy to reduce direct and indirect emissions.
+The voluntary indicators are chosen based on the materiality analysis conducted by the manager and those represent the investments' most relevant adverse impacts and are aligned with the fund strategy to reduce emissions.
+The investments undergo due diligence and environmental impact assessment processes to ensure DNSH compliance.